Text consolidated by Valsts valodas centrs (State

 been terminated in accordance with the Commercial Law.

-(5) A zone authority or a free port authority shall, upon a
+(5) A zone authority or free port authority shall, upon

 request of the State Revenue Service, local government, the

-Ministry of Transport or the Ministry of Finance, submit to it a
+Ministry of Transport, or the Ministry of Finance, submit a copy

-copy of the contract for the making of investments or for the
+of the contract for making investments or the settlement of the

-settlement of estimated wage costs concluded between it and a
+estimated wage costs concluded between it and a zone capital

-zone capital company or a licensed capital company and the annex
+company or licensed capital company and the annex to the

-(6) A zone capital company or a licensed capital company
+(6) A zone capital company or licensed capital company shall,

-shall, by 1 March of the post-taxation year, inform the zone
+by 1 March of the post-taxation year, inform the zone authority

-authority or free port authority on the year when it received the
+or free port authority of the year when it received direct tax

-direct tax rebates in accordance with the conditions of this Law
+rebates in accordance with the conditions of this Law for the

 [3 July 2014; 16 June 2016; 14 May 2020]